Not Angels, Children of God

 (1 Peter 1:12)

 I have the hope my child is loved and known by God.
 The Bible may not give salvific details about how my child is specifically saved into the family of God.
-But, I know that it is only through the blood of Jesus that she is.
+But, I know that it is only through the blood of Jesus.
 In Scripture, angels, however, are not beneficiaries of salvation through the atonement of Christ.
 How wonderful that my child will exist to the praise of His excellent grace, a grace that angels have experienced longing to understand!

 “He predestined us for adoption as sons through Jesus Christ, according to the purpose of his will”

 Just as angels who sin are not saved though the cross, angels are also not adopted into the family of God as sons and daughters.
-Jesus Christ is forever fully God and fully man.
-Through Jesus, the perfect Son of God, my daughter—and this is only possibly as a human being—is adopted into the family of God forever.
+Jesus Christ is fully God and fully man.
+Through Jesus, the perfect Son of God, I have hope my daughter is adopted into the family of God forever.
 She belongs.
-They may not be able to interact with her earthly family.
+She may not be able to interact with her earthly family.
 But she is already part of an eternal family that I will one day meet fully in glory too.

 (3) Individual Personhood